 There can certainly be benefits to allowing specific locations to have their own social media accounts.
 It can be an opportunity to engage the local community and promote location-specific promotions.

 Additionally, one of the most common ways for customers to reach out to companies is on social media platforms.
-Some companies have found it useful to have individual social media accounts in instances like these because any customer questions or issues can be more quickly handled by your on-site team.
+Some companies have found it useful to have individual social media accounts in instances like these because your on-site team can more quickly handle any customer questions or issues.

 However, when deciding who controls social media accounts, it's also important to consider if an individual franchise team has the ability or time to run their own social media account.
 Fielding customer questions, comments, and complaints is often a full-time job and depending on the capacity of your franchise locations, it may not be realistic to have a dedicated social media account for each location or region.